Trees & Shrubs:

 Vegetables

-Transplant in August:
+Transplant in September:

-Direct Sow in August:
+Direct Sow in September:

 Keep soil moist and mulch around where seeds are planted to help retain moisture in the soil.
 Do not mulch over top where seeds are planted.
 Wait until seedlings have sprouted and developed true leaves before mulching around them, but not over them.